A7medAbdien/Alg/readme.md

 ## Algorithmic Toolbox

-test locally to see the error (W1) stress test, no right solution gives two different answer (W1)
+test locally to see the error (W1)

+stress test, no one right solution gives two different answer (W1)

 ### Week 1